lorentzo/ProceduralModelingLectures/README.md

-# Procedural Animation Lectures
+# Procedural Modeling Lectures

-Work in progres!
+Work in progress!

 # About